colorlessenergy/colorlessenergy.github.io/_posts/2017-12-4-what-are-closures.md

 foo() // will print out bar a second after in the console
 ```

-Another example would be the event handlers. the function is closed on since there is a closure. once you remove the
+Another example would be the event handlers. the function is enclosed which means it remembers anything declared and defined around it. this is a closure because you never know when the button is going to be clicked it and it will always print out 'bar' since it has a reference to it.
+This is closure.
+To remove the closure you would have to unbind the event listener.
-event listener there will be no more closures and the function will be garbaged collected.

 ```javascript
 function foo () {